Published online Sep 20, 2018. doi: 10.5498/wjp.v8.i3.97

 To investigate which foods are the most nutrient dense sources of nutrients demonstrated by the scientific literature to play a role in the prevention and promotion of recovery from depressive disorders.

 A systematic literature review was conducted to derive a list of Antidepressant Nutrients from the 34 nutrients known to be essential for humans using level of evidence criteria.
 Nutritional data was extracted for a subset of foods with a high content of at least 1 Antidepressant Nutrient using a USDA database.
 These foods were analyzed for Antidepressant Nutrient density resulting in an Antidepressant Food Score (AFS).
 Plant and animal foods were analyzed separately.

-The AFS was designed to identify the most nutrient-dense individual foods to prevent and promote recovery from depressive disorders and symptoms.
+Core tip: The Antidepressant Food Score was designed to identify the most nutrient-dense individual foods to prevent and promote recovery from depressive disorders and symptoms.
 Results can be used to inform the design of future research studies or clinical dietary recommendations.
 This tool is based on a systematic literature review, evidence-informed list of Antidepressant Nutrients, and nutrient density calculation.
 The highest scoring animal foods were bivalves such as oysters and mussels, various seafoods, and organ meats.
 The highest scoring plant-based foods were leafy greens, lettuces, peppers, and cruciferous vegetables.
 These foods can be integrated into any dietary pattern.